xmatters-tko/battlesnake-java/README.md

 You might want a smaller board than 20x20, and a much longer API timeout which will give you time to step-through debug your snake.
 Enter your snake's location in the Snake's url section using your IP address (e.g. mine is `http://10.3.6.123:8080`).
 Play around with the `singleplayer / multiplayer` Game Mode setting.
 You can enter multipe versions of your own snake.
 If you want someone to fight against, my snake is running at `https://stk-battlesnake.herokuapp.com`

+Once you get to the point where you want your `real` snake (running on Heroku which we will use for the competition) to reflect your local development, go through the "Pushing Updates to Heroku" step above, wait a few seconds, and your new and improved snake will be running up on Heroku.

 ## Documentation

 For more information about using Java on Heroku, see these Dev Center articles: